If you’re searching for your next pair of shoes (or looking for your first ever pair), keep reading! You’ve come to the right place.

 Not too long ago, if you were to look around most volleyball courts, you’d probably see a lot of Mizunos and Asics being worn.

-These two brands have been the most popular for a long time now, however Nike is definitely eating into their market share.
+These two brands have been the most popular for a long time now.
+However, Nike and Adidas are becoming more and more popular as their shoes become better suited for volleyball.

 In recent times, a lot of the top pros in the world have been seen wearing the Nike React Hypersets as depicted below.